Mihono Bourbon: Retirement

 Mihono Bourbon was retired to stud at the Hidaka Light Horse Farming Cooperative in Hidaka, Hokkaido.
 While his progeny was somewhat successful at the local level of horse racing, Mihono Bourbon never produced any offspring that challenged for national level events.
 Mihono Bourbon eventually returned to the Haraguchi Farm where he had been born to stand as stud, but was primarily bred with the farm's own mares.
 In 2012, Mihono Bourbon was retired from stud, and was sent to live the remainder of his life at Smile Farm, run by Keiji Haraguchi's son-in-law.
 Among Mihono Bourbon's most successful offspring by career earnings were Miyashiro Bourbon, Oriental City, and Young One Gambo.

 Mihono Bourbon remained popular after his retirement.
 In 1996, he appeared in a television commercial for the JRA with actress Mayu Tsuruta riding him.
 In 2000, the JRA held an event entitled "Dream Horses 2000," where fans could vote for which horses they thought the most famous of the 20th century.
 Mihono Bourbon was ranked 17th in the fan vote out of the top 100 announced horses.
 In 2004, as part of the JRA's 50th anniversary celebrations, a race was held at the Chukyo Racecourse titled the "Mihono Bourbon Memorial" in his honor.

 Mihono Bourbon fell ill in February 2017.
 On 21 February, he became unable to stand, and he died in the evening the following day, 22 February 2017, at age 27.

 In popular culture

-An anthropomorphized version of Mihono Bourbon appears as a character in the Japanese media franchise Umamusume: Pretty Derby.
+An anthropomorphized version of Mihono Bourbon appears as a character in the Japanese multimedia franchise Umamusume: Pretty Derby, voiced by Ikumi Hasegawa.
+She is depicted as a girl with a robotic and largely emotionless demeanor, which earned her the nickname "Cyborg" much like her real-world counterpart, but she opens up emotionally to close friends, among them Rice Shower.
+Ironically, she has a reputation for shorting out any and all electronic devices she comes into direct contact with, and as such is banned from using Tracen Academy's vending machines and forces her family to live an analog lifestyle.